The Secret Racegoer salutes the return of Enable

 Or would Regal Reality repeat his earlier triumph in the course’s Brigadier Gerard Stakes and take Sandown’s premier Flat race for Sir Michael Stoute.

-We now know the answer.
+We soon knew the answer.
 In a race where mares and fillies have a desperate record, it was the distaff side which prevailed.
 And Magical did lay down a serious challenge, but not to the extent that Enable was going to succumb.

 The winning distance might have been ¾l, but Enable’s victory was more emphatic than that.